jlydikse/Github/CRUD DB/README.md

 # Overview

-{I have always been interested in working with databases, but haven't always been good at it, so I decided to create a small database Python program that communicates with sqlite3 in order to create the database and perform various SQL commands.
-I wanted to practice and perfect the CRUD operations within SQL using this approach, and I feel like I did a pretty great job!}
+## I have always been interested in working with databases, but haven't always been good at it, so I decided to create a small database Python program that communicates with sqlite3 in order to create the database and perform various SQL commands.
+I wanted to practice and perfect the CRUD operations within SQL using this approach, and I feel like I did a pretty great job!

-{The database I chose to create is based on a board game I helped create with the youth group I am partially in charge on for my church.
+### The database I chose to create is based on a board game I helped create with the youth group I am partially in charge on for my church.
 We spent probably 4 months of activities creating a board game with the kids that answers a simple question, "What if, the reason there are no mythological creatures on earth anymore, is because they could not get onto Noah's Ark for some reason?"
-The program I created goes through and creates various tables in a database named "Dagee.db" within sqlite3. }
+The program I created goes through and creates various tables in a database named "Dagee.db" within sqlite3.

-{The reason I made this is because I want to make this physical board game into a playable game that you can play on your computer or maybe an app or something like that.
+#### The reason I made this is because I want to make this physical board game into a playable game that you can play on your computer or maybe an app or something like that.
 I don't have it all planned out or anything, but I am excited to learn about those processes and which platform I should choose.
-I want to be able to present this to the youth group members before they age out of the program.}
+I want to be able to present this to the youth group members before they age out of the program.